 The Criminal Law (Sexual Offences and Related Matters) Amendment Act will be amended to create a new offence of sexual intimidation.
 This will mean that it will be a criminal offence to threaten someone else with certain sexual acts.

-The Criminal and Related Matters Amendment Bill will allow for amendment that impose stricter conditions for the granting of bail to those who are charged for allegedly committing a criminal offence linked to GBV.
+The Criminal and Related Matters Amendment Bill will allow for amendment that impose stricter conditions for the granting of bail in South Africa to those who are charged for allegedly committing a criminal offence linked to GBV.
 These amendments will also expand the types of offences for which minimum sentences must be imposed, for example, to allow for a minimum sentence of life imprisonment for the murder of a child.

 Although these three amendment bills must still come into effect, it shows the Government's seriousness to provide for stricter laws to prevent GBV.
 Apart from legislative changes, South Africans will have to work together to protect women and children against GBV.

 Did you know…Gender-based violence does not only refer to physical violence, but also emotional and psychological abuse.